Janus Metz Pedersen: Work

-In 2015, Pedersen directed the third episode, "Maybe Tomorrow", of the second season of True Detective, starring Colin Farrell, Rachel McAdams and Vince Vaughn.
+In 2015, Pedersen directed the third episode, "Maybe Tomorrow", of the second season of True Detective, starring Colin Farrell, Rachel McAdams, and Vince Vaughn.

-Metz directed the 2017 film Borg/McEnroe.
+Metz directed the 2017 film Borg vs McEnroe.

-After this Metz returned to the documentaries by making 'Heartbound: A Different Kind of Love Story' (2018) about more than 900 Thai women married to men in a small region of Denmark.
+After this Metz returned to the documentaries by making Heartbound: A Different Kind of Love Story (2018) about more than 900 Thai women married to men in a small region of Denmark.

 He directed three episodes of ZeroZeroZero, which premiered on Sky Atlantic, Italy, in February 2020.

-He was the director of the Amazon production All the Old Knives, released in 2022, an American spy thriller written by Olen Steinhauer.
+He was the director of the Amazon production All the Old Knives, released in 2022, an American spy thriller film written by Olen Steinhauer.

+In 2025, he directed three critically acclaimed episodes of the second season of Andor.

+Metz is the director of the upcoming thriller film Unabom based on the life of domestic terrorist Ted Kaczynski, starring Russell Crowe, Jacob Tremblay, Shailene Woodley and Annabelle Wallis.